 What Causes Tinnitus?

-Some of the conditions that can cause tinnitus include damage to the inner ear (through exposure to loud noise, or due to hearing loss as we age), ear infections, glue ear, damage to the eardrum, Ménière’s disease and even a build-up of ear wax.
-In some, more rare, cases, tinnitus can be linked to cardiovascular conditions, medication side effects, acoustic neuroma, or head or neck injuries.
+While there is no single cause for tinnitus, it is usually a symptom of an underlying condition.
+Some of the conditions that can cause tinnitus include damage to the inner ear (through exposure to loud noise or natural hearing loss from age), ear infections, glue ear, damage to the eardrum, Ménière’s disease, or even a build-up of ear wax.
+In rare cases, tinnitus can be linked to cardiovascular conditions, medication side effects, acoustic neuroma, or head or neck injuries.